 History developed in association with Gary Flynn - Website: www.brewerygems.com

 Local investors George Watkins, Michael Hartman, and Newton W. O'Rear established the company in Sept.
 1905, after raising $25,000 in capital stock for the venture.
-One of the brewery's brand was called "Key City Beer" and was built on site of the old Washington Brewery whose location was on the west side of Monroe St. between Water and Washington Sts.
+One of the brewery's brand was called "Key City Beer" was built on site of the old Washington Brewery whose location was on the west side of Monroe St. between Water and Washington Sts.
 In January of 1916 the brewery was closed due to the Prohibition initiative which allowed brewers one year to sell their stock and shut down their plants.
 The Port Townsend Brewing Co. continued with a line of non-alcoholic beverages and soda waters, but closed in 1918.

 History developed in association with Gary Flynn - Website: www.brewerygems.com